Visual Electrophysiology Unit

 We’re committed to exceptional care and providing high-quality visual electrophysiology tests.
 We perform more than 800 procedures on children of all ages every year.

-The VEU primarily serves patients within the Department of Ophthalmology and Vision Sciences at University of Toronto, including patients from community ophthalmologists and optometrists in the GTA.
+The VEU primarily serves patients within the Department of Ophthalmology and Vision Sciences, including patients from community ophthalmologists and optometrists in the GTA.
 We are also a primary referral centre for families across Ontario, and for some families across Canada and the USA.
 Our expertise and high standards of testing ensure your child is cared for while we assess visual function, so that they can continue to receive the best clinical care.

 Programs and services